LEANNA MAE .ORG

 Picture

-Where to put the ball
+Where do we put the ball?

-• On the floor in an open space (preferably carpet over a smooth surface)
+• On the floor in an open space

 • On the floor next to the bed or couch or chair to stabilize yourself